Beyond Ground States: Physics-Inspired Optimization of Excited States of Classical Hamiltonians: Hyperparameters

 \section{Hyperparameters}

 The hyperparameters required for ExcLQA and its alternative formulation are detailed in Tab.~\ref{table:param_expl}.
-For ExcLQA, we conducted a binary search to determine $\alpha$, rescaled the Gram matrix in \cref{eq:ham_svp} as $\vec{G}/\norm{\vec{G}}$, and manually tuned the remaining hyperparameters.
-For the alternative approach, a grid search was employed to tune $r$ and $s$ in \cref{eq:cost-julia}.
-Specifically, tuning $r$ required an estimator for the squared length of the shortest non-zero vector, for which we used the square of the Gaussian heuristic, and a grid search was then performed to determine the constant $A$ in $r = A\cdot\gh(\Lat)^2$.
-The hyperparameter $s$ was selected via a grid search with fixed precision.
+For ExcLQA, the penalty parameter $\alpha$ was selected via a binary search procedure, while the remaining hyperparameters were manually tuned.
+For the alternative cost function, a grid search was employed to tune $r$ and $s$ in \cref{eq:cost-julia}.
+Specifically, tuning $r$ required an estimator for the squared length of the shortest non-zero vector, for which we used the square of the Gaussian heuristic.
+A grid search was then performed to determine the constant $A$ in $r = A\cdot\gh(\Lat)^2$, while $s$ was selected via a grid search with fixed precision.